 It’s for this reason that we prepared this guide.

 We plan to open up the vault and unleash a simplified but detailed guide that will see to it that you’re able to make the most out of this ever-evolving marketing platform and realise its true potential.

-This is your ultimate handbook to running an effective Facebook marketing campaign in Singapore.
-It’s a simplified guidebook meant to help you optimise your Facebook advertising, reach your target audience more effectively — and most importantly, give your almost diminishing ROI one final major boost and get it back on track.
+This is your ultimate handbook for running an effective Facebook marketing campaign in Singapore.
+It’s a simplified guidebook meant to help you optimise your Facebook advertising, reach your target audience more effectively — and most importantly, give you’re almost diminishing ROI one final major boost and get it back on track.

 Top Reasons to Advertise on Facebook

 Setting up a Facebook ad campaign is a no-brainer and not as time-consuming as some people like to assume.
 There’s no denying that this campaign can produce great ROI, with results checking in almost immediately provided you’re running the right campaign and offering quality products.

 With a good campaign, the size of your business doesn’t matter a wit in this.
 Whether you’re running a small local business in Singapore or operating a large Multi-National Corporation, the success of your campaign depends largely on two things – firstly, how you conduct the campaign; and, secondly, the quality of your products or services.

 Facebook boasts so many activities, with upwards of 2.85 million active monthly users and upwards of 1.88 billion active daily users.
 It’s now grown to be a monster, and it’s no longer just another social media network but a key part of many people’s lives.

 And so long as we’re still riding the information era, the platform will remain with us, maintaining the same grip on almost all the major aspects of our daily lives.

 It’s a top advertising channel online, accounting for about 51% of all the digital ad spend.
 There’s no doubt that advertising on Facebook will work for you if you master the art behind running a well-informed ad campaign on the platform.